SarathAdhi/20BRS1194-Design-O-Flex/README.md

 # Website Link: https://virtual-reality-01.herokuapp.com/
-# The website might be slow because of the domin and the parallax happening
+# The website might be slow because of the heroku domin and the parallax happening in home page

 # Getting Started with Create React App